I want to say this on this blog.

 But to Rukhsana, it remains inconceivable that her child, who has still not been convicted of any crime, could be locked up for so long.
 Saad celebrated his 19th and 20th birthdays in jail.
 Unless he gets bail, he will almost certainly turn 21 there – and this before he stands trial.
 Her once bubbly son, she says, has become quieter, more introverted.

-"They have taken away his smile,"
+"They have taken away his smile,"she says.

 Now, her life and that of her family revolve around the criminal justice system.
 The centrepiece of each day is Saad's phone call from jail.
 The highlight of the week is the regular visit to Maplehurst, where Rukhsana can talk to her son through a Plexiglas barrier.